The-WebOps-Club/the-webops-club.github.io/techsoc.md

 ### Heroku
 Install [heroku-toolbelt](http://toolbelt.heroku.com/) and create account in [Heroku.com](https://heroku.com) for deployment and submission

-##Submission
+## Submission
-Mail the links to the coordinator by 12:59 PM
+Mail the links to your GitHub public repo and Heroku app to the coordinator by 12:59 PM

 Penalty for late submission:

 1. Submission between 13:00 to 13:59: 1 points per 5 minutes
 2. Submission between 14:00 to 14:59: 1 points per minute
 3. Submission after 14:59: Disqulaified

-##Coordinator
+## Coordinator
 Contact him for any clarification in the problem statement:

 Abhishek Shandilya